 Saffron works beautifully in this dish and pasta, eggs, chicken, and seafood.

-Linguine with saffron is not only very rich in color but has that added layer of flavor that is hard to describe.
+Linguine with saffron is rich in color and has a flavor that is hard to describe.
 Smooth and velvety.

-The same rich flavor is transcended into the saffron shrimps.
+The same rich flavor is transcended into the saffron shrimp.

 Is shrimp good for you to eat?